dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.ComponentModel.IBindingListView> interface

   A class that implements the <xref:System.ComponentModel.IBindingListView> interface provides all the functionality of an implementation of <xref:System.ComponentModel.IBindingList>, along with filtering and advanced sorting functionality.
-This implementation offers string-based filtering, and multi column sorting with property descriptor-direction pairs.
+This implementation offers string-based filtering, and multi-column sorting with property descriptor-direction pairs.

 - <xref:System.ComponentModel.IEditableObject> interface